Gigantopithecus: Teeth and jaws

 The tooth enamel on the molars is in absolute measure the thickest of any known ape, averaging 2.5–2.9 mm in three different molars, and over 6 mm on the tongue-side (lingual) cusps of an upper molar.
 This has attracted comparisons with the extinct Paranthropus hominins, which had extremely large molars and thick enamel for their size.
 However, in relation to the tooth's size, enamel thickness for Gigantopithecus overlaps with that of several other living and extinct apes.
-Like orangutans and potentially all pongines (though unlike African apes) the Gigantopithecus molar had a large and flat (tabular) grinding surface, with an even enamel coating, and short dentine horns (the areas of the dentine layer which project upwards into the top enamel layer).
+Like orangutans and potentially all pongines (though unlike African apes) the Gigantopithecus molar has a large and flat (tabular) grinding surface, with an even enamel coating, and short dentine horns (the areas of the dentine layer which project upwards into the top enamel layer).
 The molars are the most hypsodont (where the enamel extends beyond the gums) of any ape.